mlinproduction/mlinproduction.github.io/2020/index.md

 ## Requirements (Important!) <a name="requirements"></a>

-Students should have some experience with:
+Applicants should have some professional experience with:
 - Machine Learning
 - Python
 - Unix command line tools

-Students must bring a laptop with
+Students must bring a laptop equipped with:
 - Linux/MacOS
 - You favorite IDE (examples: Vim, Sublime, PyCharm, Emacs...)
 - A configured environment as [explained here](env_setup/index.md)